17 West 12th St.

 Dimon Kendrick-Holmes, Vice President and Executive Editor

-Market: The Columbus Metropolitan Statistical Area (MSA) includes Muscogee, Harris, Troup, Talboc, and Chattahoochee counties in Georgia and Russell and Lee counties in East Alabama.
+Circulation: The Ledger-Enquirer's coverage area includes Muscogee, Harris, Troup, Talbot and Chattahoochee counties in Georgia and Russell and Lee counties in East Alabama.

-Pulitzer Prizes: The Enquirer won the Pulitzer Prize in 1926 for an editorial stance against the Ku Klux Clan, The Ledger won in 1955 for coverage of the Phenix City Ala. cleanup.
+Pulitzer Prizes: The Enquirer won the Pulitzer Prize in 1926 for an editorial stance against the Ku Klux Klan.
+The Ledger won in 1955 for coverage of the Phenix City, Ala., cleanup.